NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

     dannys_diner.menu as m on pr.product_id = m.product_id
 where pr.product_rank = 1;
 ```

+First we need to rank the products bought by each customer according to the order_date. we do this using the *rank() over(partition by )* functions.
+The result is instantiated in a common table expression called 'product rankings'.
+The final result is a query from this table joined to the menu table, to get the product name information, filtered to where the product rank is *1*, returning the first item purchased by each customer.

 customer_id | product_name
 ----------- | ------------
 A           | curry
 A           | sushi
 B           | curry
 C           | ramen

 **4. What is the most purchased item on the menu and how many times was it purchased by all customers?**
 ```SQL